 - 1-1/8″ Bi-Metal Plunge Blade – Bi-Metal construction allows for cutting metal and wood applications.
 Great for cutting trim nails from baseboards.

-- 1-3/8″ Japanese Tooth Plunge Blade – Great for fast and very smooth wood plunge cutting.
+- 1-3/8″ Japanese Tooth Plunge Blade – Great for fast and very smooth plunge cutting in wood.
 Perfect for hardwoods such as oak flooring.

 - 3-1/2″ Diamond Grit Blade – This blade lasts 50% longer than the leading competitor and cuts up to 40% faster.
 It’s perfect for notching and fitting tiles, cutting fiberglass or grout removal.